 It’s in the name of Jesus that we send you out to your right-now life, sister.

 We’re in it together.
 We’re headed towards the new city and we’re crying out in the gates for Love.
 May your life rise.

-Some portions of this prayer are found in my book.
-Jesus Feminist.
+Some excerpts of this prayer are found in my book, Jesus Feminist.